 - 1 tsp baking powder

-For this same recipe but for lemon cookies from cake mix that take fewer ingredients follow this one.
+Yes!
+Refer to our lemon cookies from cake mix with fewer ingredients for this one.
 You could add more zest to the top of the goop too if you wanted to make even more of a wow when bitten into.
-Great thing about making goodies at home is you can tweak as much or as little as you would like for your family. 😉
+Great thing about making goodies at home is you can tweak as much or as little as you would like for your family. ๐

 Yet another pretty flair you can add would be to place a dried lemon slice on top of each one.
 Dipped in sugar they add pretty and sweetness.
 Or dunk in chocolate to dry and OMG.